6 Steps to Rebuild Gut Flora Metabolism

 How Do We Rebuild our Gut Metabolism?

 There are two forms of bacteria that have gained the most attention when it comes to burning fat.
 These two species include bacteriodetes and firmicutes.
-First, we need to address the ratio of these two species in the gut microbiome.
+First, we need to address the ratio of these two species in the gut flora.

 A higher ratio of firmicutes has been directly associated with obesity, diabetes, inflammation, and metabolic syndrome.
 A higher ratio of bacteriodetes has been associated with healthier and leaner individuals (11).